You can start a venture fund if you’re not rich; here’s how – TechCrunch

 For years — decades, even — there was little question about whether you could become a venture capitalist if you weren’t comfortable financially.
 You couldn’t.
 The people and institutions that invest in venture funds want to know that fund managers have their own “skin in the game,” so they’ve long required a sizable check from the investor’s own pocket before jumping aboard.
 Think 2% to 3% of the fund’s total assets, which often equates to millions of dollars.

-In fact, five years ago, I wrote that the real obstacle to becoming a venture capitalist ties less to gender than to financial inequality.
+In fact, five years ago, I wrote that the real obstacle to becoming a venture capitalist has less to do with gender than with financial inequality.
 I focused then on women, who are paid less (especially Black and Hispanic women), and who possess less wealth.
 But the same is true of anyone of lesser means.

-Consider that one or two partners trying to raise a $50 million debut fund have to come up with $1.5 million.
-They’ll collect management fees off that $50 million fund — the standard is 2% annually for the fund’s investment period — but they have to use that $1 million per year to pay for everyone’s salaries, along with rent, auditing, legal costs and back-office administration fees.
-That doesn’t leave much, which is why having something to start with helps.

 🤔LPs: The ≧1% of a fund capital commitment you expect from GPs makes it hard for POCs to raise funds.